Explore our extensive library of scientific research, in-depth articles, training videos, and more.

 - Oxygen is provided to the MOVES® SLC™ ventilator by the integrated oxygen concentrator.

-- The integrated oxygen concentrator, when running, provides product gas with an oxygen concentration of approximately 93% at a flow rate of 2.5 LPM.
+- The integrated oxygen concentrator, when running, provides product gas with an oxygen concentration of up to 93% at a flow rate of 2.5 LPM.

 - MOVES® SLC™ is a circle-circuit (rebreather-type) ventilator, which captures and recycles the patient’s exhaled respiratory gas in order to greatly increase the efficiency of oxygen delivery, and as such, only low flow oxygen is required to provide the patient with a high FiO2.